Table of Contents

 Muscle Performance Test of the Tensor Fasciae Latae Muscle

 The perfect position for the tensor fasciae latae performance test is the supine position.

 The patient extends his knee maximally and is brought by the examiner into a position of abduction, internal rotation and a flexion of about 30° at the hip joint.

 Subsequently, the patient pushes his leg outward and upward, in the direction of further abduction and flexion.
-The examiner has contact with one hand on the distal lower leg and the other hand on the table for stabilization and he applies a test pressure in direction of adduction and extension in direction of the other leg.
+The examiner has contact with one hand on the distal lower leg and the other hand on the table for stabilization and he applies a test pressure in the direction of adduction and extension in the direction of the other leg.